temporalio/documentation/docs/operations/application-development.md

 ### Spawn Activity Executions

 Calls to spawn [Activity Executions](/docs/concepts/what-is-an-activity-execution) are written within a Workflow Definition.
+The call to spawn an Activity Execution generates the [ScheduleActivityTask](/docs/concepts/what-is-a-command#scheduleactivitytask) Command.
+This results in the set of [Activity Task](/docs/concepts/what-is-an-activity-task) related Events ([ActivityTaskScheduled](/docs/concepts/what-is-an-event/#activitytaskscheduled), [ActivityTaskStarted](/docs/concepts/what-is-an-event/#activitytaskstarted), and ActivityTask[Closed])in your Workflow Execution Event History

 <!-- - [How to spawn an Activity Execution in Go](/docs/go/how-to-spawn-an-activity-execution-in-go) -->